 The idea of quieting the mind seems like a foreign concept, esoteric and perhaps even the stuff of science fiction.
 As our society get busier and noisier and faster, so, too, do our minds.
 Stress levels have skyrocketed, tens of…

-My first traumatic brain injury (TBI) occurred more than a decade ago, and since that time, I’ve worked to thrive, to live well in spite of my unique brain injury sequelae.
-I recently discovered a whole new way to thrive…
+My first traumatic brain injury (TBI) occurred more than a decade ago.
+Since that time, I’ve worked to thrive, to live well in spite of my unique brain injury sequelae.
+I recently discovered a whole new way to thrive with TBI.
+I now see the world through rose-colored glasses.